proxy-app/Proxy/PROXY-LOG.md

 May
 05/02/2021 - New member!
 Web dev position filled.
+05/09/2021 - Revamp sprints with new kanban app and reoutlined tasks.
 05/16/2021 - Add listing form complete, login with gmail complete.

 June